 Gates should be chained or latched up securely where the horse can’t fiddle the gate open.
 Some horses may require more than one latch and clip in case one broke, there’s a backup.

 Often metal or wooden gates are used.
 You can use electric gate fencing which has plastic handles that have a metal hook, hook onto a loop of electric tape, or rope.

 This is not the most secure option but it is a cheaper option.
 It is safer to go with a solid gate and have the electric rope or tape go across the gate and attach to the rest of the electric circuit with the plastic electric gate handle.

 Visibility Of The Fence

 Visibility is very important for the horse’s safety.
-White planks of PVC and wood fencing are highly visible, however polymer fencing, some electric fencing and especially wire fencing is not so noticeable.
+White planks of PVC and wood fencing are highly visible, however polymer fencing, some electric fencing, and especially wire fencing are not so noticeable.
 With electric fencing alone you want to make sure you have some visible thick tape even if it is in combination with the braided electric rope, then the horse will at least be able to see it.

 With wire mesh fencing a top rail called a sight rail is needed.
 This can be a wood board, PVC rail, nylon webbing or something that is thick enough to be seen by the horse.

 You want a strong fence that can’t be easily broken.
 However, if a horse is running at a fence full speed they are probably going to go over, through, or badly hurt.
 This can be prevented if the reason is that the horse can’t see the fence well.